Nick-1979/ABCproNFT/README.md

-# ABCpro Easy minting NFT Market
+# ABCpro Easy minting NFT Market on Filecoin

-Artists can put their arts as NFTs for sale in the ABC pro Gallery, without paying minting fee.
-Collectors on ABC pro can migrate their bought NFTs to other markets like OpenSea.
+Artists can place their arts as NFTs for sale in the ABC pro Gallery, without paying minting fee.
+Collectors on ABC pro can migrate their purchased NFTs to other markets like OpenSea.

 ABC pro stands on three main components: